manncyam/CarND-MPC-Project/README.md

 ---

 ## The Goal of the project is for the car to drive in autonomous mode using Model Predict Control
+I will describe the precedure below in detail.
 1. How to choose N & dt
 2. How to fit Polynomial and preprocess MPC input
 3. How to handle latency